 Why all the buzz about cacao?
 Why has it spread all over the world??

-Cacao has been rightly called the “Food of the Gods” (“theobroma”), bringing us into re-membrance of and connection to our divinity.
-The spiritual energy of cacao can bring a subtle heart-opening and activation of the higher energy centers, making it ideal for spiritual exploration and multi-dimensional communication.
-As a loving partner, cacao assists us in personal and planetary healing in the light of the highest good.
+Cacao has been rightly called the “Food of the Gods” (“theobroma”), bringing us into re-membrance of our true, multi-dimensional nature.
+The spiritual energy of cacao can bring a subtle heart-opening and activation of the higher energy centers, making it an ideal partner for spiritual exploration and learning.
+As we traverse the landscape of our evolution, cacao can assist us in personal and planetary healing in the light of the highest good.
+We may notice our intuition heighten, our visions more clear, inspiration flooding in; we may even experience communication with or the presence of higher dimensional beings, ancestors, angels, guides.

 Another beautiful gift of cacao has to do with the feeling of connection in circles and groups, to self, to Source/Universe/Spirit/the Divine/God/Goddess/etc. When we gather together to share cacao, we are reviving the ancient ways of sitting in council together, and we are making sacred space to be fully present.
 That is an important and powerful choice to make in this day and age.

-More information about the physical benefits of cacao are forthcoming 🙂
+*More information about the physical benefits of cacao are forthcoming.
+This page is constant flux as I refine how and what I want to share here. 🙂

 How I Share Cacao

 Additionally, I offer personal cacao rituals woven with Reiki, sound healing, meditation, breath, yoga, and/or Tarot.
-Check out my Private Sessions offerings to see all the possibilities!
+I work with groups and individuals: check out my Private Sessions offerings to see all the possibilities for an intimate one-to-one session!

 What’s your source?